 Notes

 - Use overripe bananas for best results.
-They are naturally sweeter and lend a better flavour to these muffins.
+They are naturally sweeter and lend a better flavor to these muffins.
 Plus, they’re easier to mash!

 - I recommend allowing the oatmeal muffins to cool for at least 15-20 minutes as they will firm up during this time, making it easier to remove them from the pan.